 UT Tyler Department of Mathematics

-This program of study is intended to give student a broad and deep level of understanding of mathematics so that the student may continue his or her studies at the Ph.D. level, teach at the junior college level, or so that the student will have an advanced level of mathematical ability to be applied in industry.
-Students wondering what careers are available to mathematics majors should see our careers in mathematics link.
+The UT Tyler graduate mathematics program is intended to provide a broad and deep level of understanding of mathematics so that the student may continue studies at the PhD level, teach at the junior college level or possess an advanced level of mathematical ability to work in industry.

 Students seeking information about careers available to mathematics majors should see our careers in mathematics page.

 |Summer 2014 Billing begins for All Sessions |

 |Summer 2014 Billing notices emailed to students |

 |Spring 2014 Last day to submit complete thesis to Grad Studies for Spring 2014 graduation |

 |Last day to submit completed thesis to Office of Graduate Studies for Spring 2014 graduation |

 |Fall 2014 - International Graduate Student Application deadline (out of country) |

 |Fall 2014 - RO-Emails students who have not enrolled, excluding FTFT |